EthanStandel/simple-chat-api/README.md

 lookups but the user enitities can be cached to increase performance.
 The benefit of this model is that all user's sessions can be invalidated by changing their password (must notify cache), while not having to maintain a session ID table and lookups.
+- And the next day I've realized that this^ is a terrible idea in terms of actual client security.
+First off, this would make it so that anyone with database access would be able to generate a valid token.
+Second, this would make it so that the real password is actually the hash which is pretty stupid.
+That means if the DB leaks, bad actors could generate tokens for users at will without even having their passwords.